Tarah-Peltz/Rainville_CSCI2270_FinalProject/README.md

 It runs like most of the assignments we have had, input whatever number you want on the main menus to chose a topic and follow the instructions given.

+To run this code from the command line, type "git clone https://github.com/thra9969/Rainville_CSCI2270_FinalProject".
+Then type "cd Rainville_CSCI2270_FinalProject ".
+Then type "g++ main.cpp CSCI_2270_Final.cbp".
+Then type "./a.out".

 No dependancies
 No system requirements
 No other group members